jonHuffman/TinyJSON/README.md

 # Method Attributes
 #### BeforeEncodeAttribute
-when put on a method it will be called before the class is encoded.
+`BeforeEncode` will call the method before class is encoded.
 The method should return void and take no arguments.
 ```csharp
 	public class Person
 	{